Bounding the Worst-class Error: A Boosting Approach: Abstract

 \section{Abstract}

 This paper tackles the problem of the worst-class error rate, instead of the standard error rate averaged over all classes.
 For example, a three-class classification task with class-wise error rates of 10\%, 10\%, and 40\% has a worst-class error rate of 40\%, whereas the average is 20\% under the class-balanced condition.
 The worst-class error is important in many applications.
-For example, in a medical image classification task, it would not be acceptable for the malignant tumor class to have a 40\% error rate, while the benign and healthy classes have 10\% error rates.
-We propose a boosting algorithm that guarantees an upper bound of the worst-class training error and derive its generalization bound.
+For example, in a medical image classification task, it would not be acceptable for the malignant tumor class to have a 40\% error rate, while the benign and healthy classes have a 10\% error rates.
+To avoid overfitting in worst-class error minimization using Deep Neural Networks (DNNs), we design a problem formulation for bounding the worst-class error instead of achieving zero worst-class error.
+Moreover, to correctly bound the worst-class error, we propose a boosting approach which ensembles DNNs.
+We give training and generalization worst-class-error bound.
 Experimental results show that the algorithm lowers worst-class test error rates while avoiding overfitting to the training set.
+This code is available at \url{https://github.com/saito-yuya/Bounding-the-Worst-class-Error-A-Boosting-Approach}.